Frequently Asked Questions

 ▼ What is a nurse practitioner?

 A nurse practitioner is a registered nurse (RN) who is skilled in treating illnesses and prescribing medication.
-The Certified Nurse Practitioner or CRNP at the Student Health Center are specialized in family medicine and have expertise in college health.
+The Certified Nurse Practitioner or CRNP at the Student Health Center are specialized in women's health and family medicine and have expertise in college health.

 ▼ Are the doctors at the Student Health Center “real doctors”?